 TAPI is a machine-machine interface.
 As noted earlier, the client maintains a local repository representation of the information from the provider.
 The information is defined in terms of the context.
-As the context has been agreed (currently, up front during system design), the context is what the client wants/needs to see.
+As the context will have been "agreed" (currently, up front during system design), the context is what the client wants/needs to see.